 Formation of the Royal Gorge

 The Royal Gorge is a canyon on the Arkansas River near Cañon City, Colorado.
-With a width of 50 feet at the base of the gorge and a few hundred feet at its top and a depth of 1,200 feet in places, the 10-mile-long canyon is a narrow, steep crevasse through the granite of Fremont Peak.
+With a width of 30 feet at its narrowest point and a few hundred feet at its top and a depth of 1,200 feet in places, the 10-mile-long canyon is a narrow, steep crevasse through the granite of Fremont Peak.

 Ancient Cultures and Heritage

 Before European settlement, the native Utes wintered in the Royal Gorge because it protected them from the wind and provided a relatively mild climate.
 The Comanche, Kiowa, Sioux, and Cheyenne also used the Royal Gorge as an access point to mountain meadow regions such as South Park Basin, where they would carry out buffalo hunting expeditions.
 Colorado’s Rocky Mountain region fell under Spanish claims, and conquistador expeditions of the 17th century or fur traders may have seen Royal Gorge in their traversal of the area.
 The first recorded instance of a European arrival, however, is the Pike expedition of 1806.
-Zebulon Pike’s group built a crude shelter deep in the gorge and explored the area, descending on horseback over the frozen Arkansas.
+Zebulon Pike’s group built a crude shelter at hot springs near the mouth of the gorge and explored the area, descending on horseback over the frozen Arkansas.

 In the 1890s, the Royal Gorge was used as a passenger route for transcontinental rail travel.
 As many as four trains per day went through the gorge, though in time, the establishment of alternate routes through the mountains made the Royal Gorge fall from favor for transcontinental use.
 Passenger train service on the main line was discontinued in 1967 when it was replaced by a sightseeing train.